scalacenter/sbtfix/README.md

 sbt users port their 0.13.x sbt code to 1.0.x, but it does not promise to do the full job for them.

-The lack of fully semantic rewrites prevent it from doing 100% safe transformations, so manual intervention may be required in corner cases.
+The lack of fully semantic rewrites prevent this tool from performing 100% safe rewrites, so manual intervention may be required in corner cases.

 ## Use